-I hate to use the old Nike cliché, but if you have a dream, there is no better time to start working toward it than right now.
+I hate to use the old Nike cliché, but if you have a dream, there is no better time to work toward it than right now.

-Are you really going to let water falling from the sky stop you from getting where you want to be in life?
+Are you going to let water falling from the sky stop you from getting where you want to be in life?

 Do something that will add to your life in even the minutest way.